P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 ## Introduction
 Docker image facilitating analysis, processing and visualizing Twitter Sentiment using Spark MLlib for ["Spark-MLlib-Twitter-Sentiment-Analysis" project hosted on GitHub](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis).

-Please check ["Spark-MLlib-Twitter-Sentiment-Analysis" README](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/blob/master/README.md) of the GitHub project or the [blogpost](http://P7h.org) for more info.
+Please check ["Spark-MLlib-Twitter-Sentiment-Analysis" README](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/blob/master/README.md) of the GitHub project or the [blogpost](http://P7h.org/blog/2016/08/21/spark-twitter-sentiment/) for more info.

-Docker Image is hosted on [Docker Hub](https://hub.docker.com/r/p7hb/p7hb-docker-mllib-twitter-sentiment); while the code for the accompanying project is hosted on [GitHub](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis).
+Docker image is hosted on [Docker Hub](https://hub.docker.com/r/p7hb/p7hb-docker-mllib-twitter-sentiment); while the code for the accompanying project is available on [GitHub](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis).

-Dockerfile and other supporting files are also [hosted](https://github.com/P7h/p7hb-docker-mllib-twitter-sentiment) on GitHub.
+Dockerfile and other supporting files are also available on [GitHub](https://github.com/P7h/p7hb-docker-mllib-twitter-sentiment).

 ## Twitter Sentiment Visualization Demo